 I enjoy the outdoors (camping, hiking, backpacking) and constantly wish to do more of it with my family.

-I completed my first degree at SFU with a major in Philosophy and minor in Math.
+I completed my first degree at SFU with a major in Philosophy and a minor in Math.
 After working in the tech industry, I went back to SFU and completed my degree in Education.

 My Philosophy of Education: I believe in teaching the child holistically where there is a balance between the spiritual, emotional, physical and intellectual development of the student.
 This starts in creating a social community in the classroom, where each member, including the teacher is responsible in fostering a learning environment that is safe, fun, caring and diverse.
 I also believe that the classroom is and should be an extension of the domestic church, which is the home.
-As such, faith is integrated in almost every activity that we will be doing both inside and outside the classroom.
+As such, faith is integrated in almost every activity (and discussions) that we will be doing both inside and outside the classroom.
 In addition, I believe that it is my responsibility as a teacher to prepare young men and women who are faith filled but at the same time who are also critical thinkers, so that they can be become responsible citizens.

 There are no images in this gallery.